Desirable difficulty: Background

-Many tasks give the illusion of learning because they are too easy.
+Many tasks give the illusion of learning because they are easily completed.
 For example, re-reading notes or a textbook is a common learning tactic that has been proven to be less beneficial than using flashcards.
-A student may feel like they are learning when re-reading, but this is partly due to the fact that the words are more familiar rather than that the material is being processed and learned.
+A student may feel like they are learning while re-reading due to the fact that the words are more familiar during the second or third read.
+However, this does not mean that the material is being processed, internalized, and learned as they may believe.
 Flashcards on the other hand, require the student to actively recall the information.
 This is a desirable difficulty because it requires more effort and forces the student to do more complex processing.
 At first, learning with desirable difficulties may take longer and the student may not feel as confident, but over time knowledge will be retained better.

 The term was first coined by Robert A. Bjork in 1994.
 The UCLA psychologist introduced the concept as an experience that makes learning more difficult, allowing students to form stronger connections.
 The idea is that, as the task difficulty increases, learning also increases due to the way it challenges the learner to achieve his optimum performance.
+The concept grew out of Bjork's work with members of the Bjork Learning and Forgetting Lab.